lupyuen/lupyuen.github.io/src/rhai.md

 # Drag-and-Drop Rhai Scripting

-TODO
+We'll wrap up today's show-and-tell...
+With some __Drag-and-Drop Rhai Scripting__ in your Web Browser!

 ![Drag-and-drop scripting with Blockly and Rhai](https://lupyuen.github.io/images/rhai-title.jpg)

-TODO

 1. Click this link to run the customised __Blockly Web Editor__...

     -   [__Blockly for Rhai Script and BL602 / BL604__](https://lupyuen2.github.io/blockly-bl602/demos/code/)

-    This website contains plain HTML and JavaScript, no server-side code.
+    This link points to plain HTML and JavaScript, no server-side code.

     [(See this)](https://github.com/lupyuen2/blockly-bl602/tree/master/demos/code)

-1.  __Drag and drop the blocks__ like so...
+1.  __Drag and drop the blocks__ to create a program that blinks the LED...

     ![Blockly for Rhai Script and BL602 / BL604](https://lupyuen.github.io/images/rhai-blockly.png)